metamaxo/telemon/nsm-enclave-runner/README.md

 # nsm-enclave-runner

 `nsm-enclave-runner` packages the AWS Nitro Secure Module (NSM) API server into an enclave image.
-It exposes a small HTTPS API listening on `0.0.0.0:8443` inside the enclave so verifiers can request fresh attestation documents, read platform constraints, and inspect metadata.
+It exposes a single RA-TLS listener on `0.0.0.0:8443` inside the enclave so verifiers can request fresh attestation documents, read platform constraints, and inspect metadata.

 ## Runtime Overview

-- Developer-supplied TLS keypair is generated at boot (self-signed); trust is derived from attestation.
+- A fresh RA-TLS keypair is generated at boot and bound into the attestation;
+  certificates rotate automatically on a fixed interval.
 - `/attestation` accepts `{"nonce_b64": "..."}` and responds with:
   - the raw NSM `AttestationDocument` (COSE_Sign1, base64 encoded)
   - the attestation signing certificate and cabundle (base64 DER)